CopticScriptorium/tokenizers/README.md

 p
 hllo

-In order to retain the original word form border, the script optionally outputs the word as well in a separate column at the beginning of each separate word form.
+In order to retain the original word form border, the script optionally outputs the whole word as well in an SGML tag aruond each group of tokens.

+Usage:  tokenize_coptic_openXML.pl [options] <FILE>

+Options and argument:

+-h              print this [h]elp message and quit
+-p              output [p]ipe separated word forms instead of unanalyzed words in SGML elements -n              [n]o output of word forms in SGML elements before the set of tokens extracted from each word

+<FILE>    A text file encoded in UTF-8 without BOM, one word per line

+Examples:

+Tokenize a Coptic plain text file in UTF-8 encoding (without BOM): tokenize_coptic.pl in_Coptic_utf8.txt > out_Coptic_tokenized.txt

+Copyright 2013, Amir Zeldes

+This program is free software.
+You may copy or redistribute it under the same terms as Perl itself.

 This script relies on a lexicon derived from materials kindly provided by Prof. Tito Orlandi of the CMCL project.
 Please cite CMCL whenever using this script for your publications.